NetLogo/NW-Extension/README.md

 - This example only has a directed link, and you will notice the `<graph edgedefault="directed">` element.
 If we had only undirected links, we would have `<graph edgedefault="undirected">`.
 What if we try to mix both kinds of link?
 At the moment, the extension will save such a "mixed" graph as if it were an undirected graph (see [this issue](https://github.com/NetLogo/NW-Extension/issues/58) for more details).
 The order of the `source` and `target` will be respected, however, so if you know which breeds represent directed links, you can figure it out _a posteriori_.
 - At the moment, all data is written as if it was the output of a NetLogo `print` command and the GraphML `attr.type` is not set for the keys.
 It will be [added eventually](https://github.com/NetLogo/NW-Extension/issues/60).

+## Using the extension with applets

+If you want to use the extension with applets, you will find the the distributed `nw.zip` contains a folder `alternate-netlogolite` with `NetLogoLite.jar` and `NetLogoLite.jar.pack.gz`.
+You should use these _instead_ of the `jar` files that come with the regular NetLogo 5.0.2 distribution.
+(Reasons for this are explained [here](https://github.com/NetLogo/NW-Extension/issues/54).)
+Applet support is, however, brittle and experimental.
+Please [report issues](https://github.com/NetLogo/NW-Extension/issues) if you find some.

 ## Building

 The extension is written in Scala (version 2.9.2).